DrJukka/PerfTestApp/README.md

 ## current state

-Currently the framework is considered finalized at least from the design point of view.
-Any bugs etc. still need to be ironed out.
+Currently the framework is considered finalized and tests are briefly tested to be working fine.

-Tests however are not finalized, the second test currently is just made to time-out, since its just not ready at all.

-Find peers test however is very near to the final version.

-When using do remember that all devices & the machine where the coordinator server is run must be using same Wi-Fi network.
+When using do remember that all devices & the machine where the coordinator server is run must be using same Wi-Fi network as well as you need to remember to copy the IP json file into the jxcore folder of the app.

 ## Plan

-Currently working on the test cases on device side, server side is currently considered mostly ready.
+Next step is to verify that tests are working fine, and also the reporting from the tests data needs to be designed & implemented.

 ## usage